ADVERTISING

-500 guests celebrate innovative start-ups from South Hesse
+500 guests celebrate innovative start-ups from southern Hesse

 Darmstadt.
-Six startups, nearly 500 guests, and a stage full of ideas: That was Cherrypicks vol. 4 on Thursday evening in the Heinerwiesen festival tent.
-Founders from South Hesse presented their innovations to an audience, investors, and entrepreneurs.
-The format, initiated by the Marketing Club South Hesse and the HUB31 startup center , is now considered an integral part of the regional startup scene.
+Six startups, nearly 500 guests, and a stage brimming with ideas: That was Cherrypicks vol. 4 on Thursday evening in the Heinerwiesen festival tent.
+Founders from southern Hesse presented their innovations to an audience of investors and businesspeople.
+The event, initiated by the Marketing Club of Southern Hesse and the HUB31 startup center , has become an integral part of the regional startup scene.

-Heiko Depner , Program Director of the Marketing Club Südhessen, and Laura Melina Abascal y Ballester moderated the evening .
-Depner emphasized: "We need more courage and risk-taking in Germany.
-Cherrypicks demonstrates how much innovative power lies in our region – and that it's worth encouraging founders to try new things."
+The evening was hosted by Heiko Depner , Program Director of the Marketing Club South Hesse, and Laura Melina Abascal y Ballester , Managing Director of HUB31.
+Depner emphasized: “We need more courage and willingness to take risks in Germany.
+Cherrypicks shows how much innovative power our region possesses – and that it is worthwhile to encourage founders to venture into new territory.”

-The event serves as a dress rehearsal for the big pitch : The startups have the opportunity to present their business model, gather feedback, and refine their strategy.
-The audience ultimately decides on the winner.
+The event serves as a dress rehearsal for the big pitch : The startups get the opportunity to present their business model, gather feedback, and refine their strategy.
+The audience ultimately decides the winner.

 Winner of the evening: w3Learn